 An ideal customer profile (also known as your “ideal customer persona” or ICP, for short) defines your most valuable customers.
 It is a clear, standard, objective definition of who your product’s preeminent buyers and users are.
 The ones that are a perfect fit for your solution and would benefit the most from what you offer.

-In other words, they are the ideal buyer.
+In other words, your ICP is your ideal buyer.

 They are your sales qualified target market.